Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

     }
     ```

-2. Store the autofill data in your secure storage in the callback to receive autofill data:
+2. Store the autofill data in a secure storage in the callback that received it:

     ```c
     static bool __save_item_cb(autofill_save_item_h it_h, void *user_data)